awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Data_Collection_Template.md

 ---

 ### Example Module Explanation
-You can use this template to build your own data collection modules or skip to the [next step]({{< ref "/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules" >}}) to use the ones provided.
-In the next step we will be providing you with modules you can add to your main file.
-These are sets of Infrastructure as code that have all the resources you need and is easy to add to your main file.
+You can use this template to build your own data collection modules or skip to the [next step]({{< ref "/Cost/300_Labs/300_Optimization_Data_Collection/4_Data_Collection_Cloud_Formation_Modules" >}}) to use the ones provided.
+In the next step we will be providing you with modules you can add to your main.yaml file.
+These are sets of Infrastructure as code that have all the resources you need and is easy to add to your main.yaml file.

-1.  **Download CloudFormation** by clicking [here](/Cost/300_Optimization_Data_Collection/Code/lambda_s3_athen_cf_template.yaml).
-This will be the foundation of the rest of the lab and will will add to this to build out the modules.
+1.  **Download CloudFormation** by clicking [here.](/Cost/300_Optimization_Data_Collection/Code/lambda_s3_athen_cf_template.yaml) This will be the foundation of the rest of this section and will will add to this to build out the modules.

 2. The first section we have **Parameters** which can be passed in from the main template.
 These are good for roles you will be using if assuming into accounts or reusable resources like S3.
 There are also **Outputs** which can be pulled from the module and shared in the main file.